OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/run.md

 After entering, execute `shell` commands, such as `gdb`, `strace`, `ls`, `find`, etc.

-Since Linglong applications run in the sandbox, they cannot be directly debugged in the conventional way.
-You need to run debugging tools in the sandbox, such as `gdb`:
+Since Linglong applications run in the container, they cannot be directly debugged in the conventional way.
+You need to run debugging tools in the container, such as `gdb`:

 ```bash
 gdb /opt/apps/org.deepin.calculator/files/bin/deepin-calculator
 ```

-The path is the absolute path of the application in the sandbox.
+The path is the absolute path of the application in the container.

-For more debugging information of Linglong application `release` version, please refer to: [FAQ](../debug/faq.md).
+For more debugging information of Linglong application `release` version, please refer to: [Run FAQ](../debug/faq.md).